Stealthy20/grocery-shopping-list/docs/TESTING.md

 - Links open in a new browser tab.

 **Add Item**
-- User stays on the page when item are added.
+- User stays on the page when items are added.
 - Can't progress without adding mandatory fields.
 - Feedback when mandatory fields are missing.
-- Message are displayed when item are successfully added.
+- Messages are displayed when items are successfully added.
-- All buttons correctly redirects.
+- All buttons correctly redirect.

 **Edit item**
-- Correctly gets the info from the item that's up for edit.
+- Correctly gets the info from the item that's up for editing.
-- Item get correctly updated.
+- Item gets correctly updated.
-- All buttons correctly redirects.
+- All buttons correctly redirect.

 **Category**
 - User can add new categories.
-- Users can only see their own categories and not other users.
+- Users can only see their categories and not other users.
-- Message are displayed when a category are successfully added.
+- Message is displayed when a category is successfully added.
 - Modal displaying the correct item when deleting.
 - Item gets deleted when accepting the modal.
-- All buttons correctly redirects.
+- All buttons correctly redirect.

 **Shopping List**
 - Users can see their own added items correctly.
 - Toggle function correctly moves the items under the correct heading when pressed.
-- Reset list button successfully deletes all the users items and not all items in database.
+- Reset list button successfully deletes all the user's items and not all items in the database.
-- All the sorting options works as intended.
+- All the sorting options work as intended.
-- All buttons correctly redirects.
+- All buttons correctly redirect.

 **Delete Modal**
-- All delete modals works correctly.
+- All delete modals work correctly.
 - Modals can be closed by pressing outside of the modal itself.
-- All buttons correctly redirects.
+- All buttons correctly redirect.

 **Footer**
-- All links are correctly redirecting to the correct pages and opens in new tabs
+- All links are correctly redirecting to the correct pages and open in new tabs

 **Chrome Dev Tools**